SFBBGroup/AutoHMD/README.md

 ## Requirements

 AutoHMD was implemented and tested using **Python 3.12**.
-The following external software is required:
+The following external softwares are required:

 | Software | Tested Version | Role |
 |---|---|---|